SherinHammad/SherinHammad/README.md

 ## 🚀 About Me
 - Proficient in Windows and Linux environments with hands-on experience in network configuration, troubleshooting, and automation using Bash and Python.
 - Skilled in DevOps practices including CI/CD, infrastructure as code, and containerization.
-- Experienced with tools like Git, Kubernets, Docker, and Ansible.
+- Experienced with tools like Kubernets, Docker, and Ansible.
 - Demonstrates strong problem-solving skills, a collaborative mindset, and a commitment to continuous learning in fast-paced, cloud-driven environments.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sherin-hammad-790679210)